sydnivraam/SydBot-baseline/README.md

 Retrieve your client ID by registering an app at https://dev.twitch.tv/ using the bot's Twitch account.

-Oauth token can be retrieved by using a link such as the following and entering your client ID in the appropriate place as well as your redirect URI (I just use localhost).
+An OAuth token can be retrieved using the following link and entering your client ID in the appropriate place as well as your redirect URI (I just use localhost).
 You must be signed into Twitch AS THE BOT ACCOUNT in order to retrieve the token, not your regular Twitch account that the bot is being run for.

 ```
 https://id.twitch.tv/oauth2/authorize